 (c) A license is not required for the disclosure to a foreign person of unclassified technical data during the course of a plant visit (either classified or unclassified) approved by the Directorate of Defense Trade Controls or a cognizant U.S. Government agency provided the technical data does not contain information in excess of that approved for disclosure.
 This exemption does not apply to technical data which could be used for design, development, production or manufacture of a defense article.

-§ 125.6 Certification requirements for exemptions.
+§ 125.6 [Reserved]

 § 125.7 Procedures for the export of classified technical data and other classified defense articles.